francisoyitoba/jobnetng-showcase/README.md

 ## Quick test with Postman

 Import the [Jobnet Showcase collection](docs/postman/Jobnet.showcase.collection.json) into Postman to exercise the basics quickly.
-The minimal set includes health, seeker login, job listing, the "my applications" view, and the AI CV analysis stub.
+The bundle covers:
+- Health check
+- Auth register/login (seeker)
+- Job listing, creation, and apply flows
+- Application history
+- AI helpers for CV analysis, cover letters, and recommendations

 Update the request URLs if your server runs on a different host or port.

 Demo accounts (from seeds):
 - **Seeker:** `seeker@example.com` / `password123`